Short time-to-solution Quantum Monte Carlo for catalysed hydrogen synthesis. Tools give CO hydrolysis activation barriers to 1kJ/mol on Pt(111): Generic Jastrow factor

-In the present work, DMC runs require few data-points, the Jastrow factor being fully optimised, and we have obtained convergence for variance followed by energy Variation Monte Carlo (VMC).
-High-order expansions in the instantaneous inter-particle distance (9 for 2 particle an 4 for 3 particle) give large parameter sets (550 here with individual atoms are treated).
-When all unbound Pt-atoms are grouped, and also with 3$^{rd}$ order f-expansion, VMC converges faster, but to higher energy.
-It is therefore an advantage to have converged the complete Jastrow factor, and operate with minimum energies.
+In the present work, the Jastrow factor is fully optimised, and we have obtained convergence for variance followed by energy Variation Monte Carlo (VMC).
+This Jastrow factor comprises three terms.
+The first term is made up of polynomials, with variational coefficients, as a function of each electron-electron distance for populations of instantaneous configurations.
+The second is the corresponding polynomial for electron-nuclear distance (and is distinct for each atom of the super-cell).
+The third term, which is indispensable, is for electron pair and nucleus (three body) nested sums over e-e and e-n distance, for each atoms.
+High-order polynomial expansions in the instantaneous inter-particle distance (order 9 for 2 particle and order 4 for 3 particle) lead to large parameter sets (550 here), since individual atoms are treated.